-Singapore’s economy can look forward to a boost of at least 0.94% over the next decade once the EU-Singapore free trade agreement (EUSFTA) takes effect in 2014.
+Singapore’s economy can look forward to a boost of at least 0.94% over the next decade once the EU-Singapore FTA (EUSFTA) takes effect in 2014.
 That’s a conservative figure, considering that it underestimates the value the FTA brings to trade in services and the increase in number of opportunities for businesses.

 According to a report in The Straits Times, titled “EU-S’pore FTA ‘to benefit firms, consumers here,” businesses here will find it easier to trade with Europe.
 Local exports to the Eurozone is estimated to increase by S$5.9 billion during this period, according to figures provided by the European Commission’s directorate-general for trade.